Twenty floors above downtown San Antonio rests a plate of freshly tossed salad and a cool glass of ice-cold water.

-The view of the city spanning out into the horizon reminds oneself their place in it.
+The view of the city spanning out into the horizon reminds one of their places.

-I opted for a burger.
-Which I found very delicious.
-There are small tables, but they’re not really intended for serious eating.
+I opted for a burger, which I found very delicious.
+There are small tables, but they’re not intended for serious eating.

 The restaurant sits on the top floor of the Thompson Hotel.
 A place where you can lounge for an extended period and take in the view.
-Great for a seemingly secluded conversation whilst staring at a quiet city.
+Great for a seemingly private conversation while staring at a quiet city.

 True, you’re not alone.
-In fact, you’re surrounded by people.
-This is a popular spot after all with limited space.
+People surround you.
+This is a popular spot, after all, with limited space.
 But, everyone keeps to themselves.
-The views and conversation are enough to keep everyone in their own world.
+The views and conversation are enough to keep everyone in their world.

 Reservations are needed to guarantee your spot.
 And time is limited to give others a chance.
 Even so, it’s for an extended period so that you’ll feel quite satisfied before needing to be prompted to leave.

-From this height the maze of streets seem incredibly easy to navigate.
+From this height, the maze of streets seems incredibly easy to navigate.
 If you’re one to get lost downtown, this vantage point makes it difficult to imagine how you ever did.

 Even with a time limit, we enjoyed 2 hours.
-With our meal completely finished I took many photos in both daylight and twilight.
+After our meal, I took many photos in both daylight and twilight.

 We opted for a virtually empty parking garage.
-I would like to go again.
-Perhaps next time we will have the opportunity to sit with a different view.
+I want to go again.
+Perhaps next time, we will have the opportunity to sit with a different view.

 Even the same view would never get old.